Home / Products / Aquasol A Capsule /

 Kidney

-Aquasol A Capsule is unsafe to use in patients with kidney disease and should be avoided.
+Aquasol A Capsule is probably safe to use in patients with kidney disease.
+Limited data suggest dose adjustment may not be needed.

 Liver

-Aquasol A Capsule is unsafe to use in patients with liver disease and should be avoided.
+Aquasol A Capsule is probably safe to use in patients with liver disease.
+Limited data suggest dose adjustment may not be needed.

 FAQs: